GeneralX101/sleek/_posts/2017-11-26-getting-started.md

 # Getting started

-[GitHub Pages](https://pages.github.com) can automatically generate and serve the website for you.
+[GitHub Pages](https://pages.github.com) can auto23232323matically generate and serve the website for you.
 Let's say you have a username/organisation `my-org` and project `my-proj`; if you locate Jekyll source under `blog` folder of master branch in your repo `github.com/my-org/my-proj`, the website will be served on `my-org.github.io/my-proj`.

 1. Just download or fork and clone the source from [github.com/janczizikow/sleek](https://github.com/janczizikow/sleek/).